Daniel Wegner: The illusion of conscious will

 Wegner conducted a series of experiments in which people experience an illusion of control, feeling that their will shapes events which are actually determined by someone else.
 He argued controversially that the ease with which this illusion can be created shows that the everyday feeling of conscious will is an illusion or a "construction" and that this illusion of mental causation is "the mind's best trick".
 Wegner defined conscious will as a function of priority (the thought must come before the action), consistency (the thought must be consistent with the action), and exclusivity (the thought cannot be accompanied with other causes).
 He argued that, although people may feel that conscious intentions drive much of their behavior, in reality both behavior and intentions are the product of other, unconscious mental processes.
 Wegner concluded that his own findings were "compatible with the idea that brain events cause intention and action, whereas conscious intention itself may not cause action".

 Apparent mental causation

 Wegner argued that the feeling of intention is something attributed "after the fact" according to three principles: consistency, exclusivity, and priority.
 The principle of consistency states that if the content of one's thoughts is relevant to one's action, then a feeling of control will occur.
 The exclusivity principle holds that one must not believe there to be an outside influence or cause to feel as though an action was intended.
 Finally, the priority principle requires the thought to occur right before the action to produce the illusion of free will.

 He did not claim that conscious thought cannot, in principle, cause action, merely that any connection between conscious thought and action should be determined by scientific enquiry, and not by unreliable introspection and feelings.

+In later research with Jeffrey Ebert, Wegner found that when an action was consistent with a subsequent event, people were more likely to feel that they had caused the event and to perceive the action and its effect as occurring closer together in time.